Jigsaw88/Discord-Python-Bot-Base/README.md

-# vault-boy
+# Bot Base
-Discord bot Made in python.
+Discord bot Base Made in python.

 I have made this in discord.py 1.5.1!